reactioncommerce/reaction-docs/developer/deploying/platform.md

 Reaction Commerce offers a managed deployment option, the [Reaction Platform](http://getrxn.io/reaction-platform).

-The `reaction-cli` incorporates functionality for any team to deploy Reaction to multiple environments.
+The `reaction-cli` incorporates functionality for any team to deploy Reaction Commerce to multiple environments.
 [Visit reactioncommerce.com](http://getrxn.io/reaction-platform) to get a demo or request an **invite token**.

 1. [Request invite token](http://getrxn.io/reaction-platform).
 2. Register local environment